JaysParaphernalia/Sound-and-Image-Processing-2026/Vector Graphics/readme.md

 ## Directory contents

-> amethyst and cranberry

-- These were examples from class used to understand modulo and primitives. `poppush` and `week3modulo` were built and expanded upon.
+* Folders `amethyst` and `cranberry` were examples from class used to understand modulo and primitives, `poppush` and `week3modulo` were built and expanded upon.

->poppush and week3modulo

-- poppush week3modulo were built and expanded upon.